-Species Seasonal Factors for 2012 Impact of Proposed Six- Week Survey Period Market squid Generally year-round; however, the season closed in November 2011.
-If the fishery remains open throughout 2012, the project may restrict the fishery for up to six weeks Pacific sardine 25% of annual harvest allocation opens on Sept 15 th , plus any remaining allocation from earlier in the year.
-Would reduce season by an unknown proportion.
+Species Seasonal Factors for 2012 Impact of Proposed Six- Week Survey Period Market squid Generally year-round; however, the If the fishery remains open season closed in November 2011. throughout 2012, the project may restrict the fishery for up to six weeks Pacific sardine 25% of annual harvest allocation opens Would reduce season by an on Sept 15 th , plus any remaining unknown proportion. allocation from earlier in the year.
 Hagfish No seasonal restrictions.
-Would reduce season by about 12.5% (i.e., 1 / 2 months out of 12).
-Sablefish Longline, trap, and trawl by-catch allowed year-round.
-Would reduce season by about 12.5% (i.e., $1\frac{1}{2}$ months out of 12).
+Would reduce season by about 12.5% (i.e., 1 1⁄2 months out of 12).
+Sablefish Longline, trap, and trawl by-catch Would reduce season by allowed year-round. about 12.5% (i.e., 1 1⁄2 months out of 12).
 Dungeness crab Season opens November 15 th Would restrict first six weeks of season.
-Spot prawn Opens August 1 st Would restrict approximately 1 / 2 months of season
+Spot prawn Opens August 1 st Would restrict approximately 1 1⁄2 months of season